- 1 Introduction

 - 7 Complications

-Other recognised risk factors include pregnancy and oral contraceptives*, haemolytic anaemia, and malabsorption (e.g. ileal resection or Crohn’s disease).
+Other recognised risk factors include pregnancy and oral contraceptives*, haemolytic anaemia (specifically for pigment stones), and malabsorption (such as previous ileal resection or Crohn’s disease).

 *Oestrogen causes more cholesterol to be secreted into bile

 Studies have shown for those who are symptomatic, over 50% will present as biliary colic and 35% as an acute cholecystitis.

 Biliary colic occurs when the gallbladder neck becomes impacted by a gallstone.
 There is no inflammatory response, yet the contraction of the gallbladder against the occluded neck will result in pain.

 The pain is typically sudden, dull, and colicky in nature.
 It is often focused in the right upper quadrant although it may radiate to the epigastrium and/or back.
 The pain may be precipitated by the consumption of fatty foods* and the patient often complains of nausea / vomiting.
 In general, once pain relief has been started, symptoms often settle quickly.

 *Fatty acids stimulate the duodenum endocrine cells to release cholecystokinin (CCK), which in turn stimulates contraction of the gallbladder.

 Patients with acute cholecystitis will report a constant pain in the RUQ or epigastrium, associated with signs of inflammation, such as fever or lethargy.

 Patients with acute cholecystitis will be tender in the RUQ and may demonstrate a positive Murphy’s sign.
 Ensure to check for any guarding (may suggest a gallbladder perforation) and for features of sepsis.